PAYDAY EXCLUSIVE | 20% OFF £35

 Handpicked content: How nitro fatty acids can lead to better heart health

-Nitrates are found in foods such as dark leafy vegetables including spinach and kale, as well as root vegetables such as radishes and beetroot, which has been shown to significantly increase in nitrates in the blood.4 One study based on the participants drinking beetroot juice has shown that the juice can potentially lower blood pressure.5
+Nitrates are found in foods such as dark leafy vegetables including spinach and kale, as well as root vegetables such as radishes and beetroot, which has been shown to significantly increase in nitrates in the blood.5

 Soil contains nitrate, so the nitrate levels in your vegetables depends on how they were grown.
 Food grown in organic soils contain more nitrate than non-organically grown food.

 Although the nitrate levels found in dark green leafy vegetables are very beneficial to your health nitrates from processed meat sources do not possess the same benefits.